 The 45-Day Kill Zone

 You should be looking at replacement properties BEFORE you list your current property.
 Ideally 3-6 months before.
-Build a target list.
-Tour properties.
-Run your numbers.
-When the relinquished property sells and the 45-day clock starts, you're not scrambling — you're picking from a curated shortlist.
+Build a target list, tour properties, run your numbers.
+When the relinquished property sells and the clock starts, you're picking from a curated shortlist — not scrambling.

 The rule lets you identify up to three properties regardless of value.
-Or, if you need more options, you can identify more under the "200% rule" (total value of identified properties can't exceed 200% of the relinquished property's sale price).
-Most investors use the three-property rule.
-Keep it simple.
+Need more options?
+The "200% rule" allows additional identifications as long as their total value doesn't exceed 200% of the relinquished property's sale price.
+Most investors stick with the three-property rule.

 The Math: Selling vs. Exchanging